 The income statement, also known as a profit and loss statement, is almost uniquely important because it shows the overall profitability of your company for the time period in question.
 Information on sales revenue and expenses from both your accounting journals and the general ledger are used to prepare the income statement.
 It shows revenue from primary income sources, such as sales of the company's products.
-It also shows income from secondary sources: If the company sublets a portion of its business premises, this is included as secondary income.
+It also shows income from secondary sources: If the company sublets a portion of its business premises, this is included as a secondary income.
 The income statement also shows any revenue during the time period in question from assets, such as gains on sales of equipment or interest income.

 The income statement also shows the business's expenses for the time period, including its primary expenses, expenses from secondary activities and, finally, losses from any activity, including current depreciation.
 One thing to note about the depreciation shown on the income statement is that it only accounts for depreciation over the time period in question, not the total depreciation of an item from the time the asset was acquired.